emi420/undertv/README.md

 ## Requirements

 * This project was designed to run on a Raspberry PI
-* You will need to install omxplayer
+* You will need to install omxplayer and pyomxplayer with pexpect and ptyprocess

 ## How to run and test the project